 Even the writer of Hebrews follows the pattern of Jesus’ hermeneutical principle by exhorting “the Hebrews” (as well as any reader) with contrasts between Mount Sinai (which represents fear, darkness and death) and Mount Zion (which represents a festal gathering or assembly, heavenly descriptions, and “the city of the living God”) (Heb.
 12:18-25).

-Finally, as an aside, in one of his devotions Jonathan Cahn draws a special comparison between the sixth day (Friday), when the first Adam was created.
+The number significance does not end there.
+Early church fathers knew of this significance and wrote about it, but rarely have people today researched it.
+Most people would rather remain with their old traditions that they were taught than really study what God’s word teaches.
+In one of his devotions, Jonathan Cahn draws a special comparison between the sixth day (Friday), when the first Adam was created.
 The day of man.
 That first Adam sinned.
 His works from the curse would result in the ground producing thorns and thistles – which bring pain, suffering, division, broken relationships and blood.
-Similarly on what is now referred to as “Good Friday” (“good” because Jesus was reconciling the world to Himself) – the day the Son of Man was scourged, rejected and cursed – a twisted crown of thorns (symbolic of man’s twisted works) was placed as a mockery on the head of the Creator who created the first Adam.
+How many churches suffer from divisions?
+Paul says that is a work of the flesh and those people who have a pattern of division within their churches cannot enter the kingdom of God (Gal.
+5:20-21).
+The good news is that on what is today referred to as “Good Friday” (“good” because Jesus was reconciling the world to Himself), Jesus accepted our sin.
+It is the day the Son of Man was scourged, rejected and cursed and a twisted crown of thorns (symbolic of man’s twisted and perverted works of sin) was placed as a mockery on the head of the Creator who created the first Adam.
+Jesus wore it as His glory.
+He died for you.

 Some reference the sparing of Isaac, Abraham’s son, from his sacrifice as a “resurrection” from certain death had God not intervened.
 This passage will be considered later in this essay.